jkesseler/active-target/docs/dev-messages.md

 ## Heartbeats
 ### Time sync
-The base station sends oit its own time on milliseconds.
+The base station sends its own time in milliseconds.
-Targers should sync their clock to this time, targets should filter out messages not originating from their known basestation `{
+Targets should sync their clock to this time, targets should filter out messages not originating from their known basestation `{
   "systemId": {uuid},
   "type": "basestation/time",